edbullen/flask-base/README.md

 Python Dependancies listed in ./app/requirements.txt

-Requires PostgreSQL 10.6 database server
+Requires PostgreSQL 9.5 to 10.6 database server
 - Install and config assume a local DB server, but a remote service is possible

 ## PostgreSQL Setup ##